QR Code Scams in Columbus, Ohio

 Latest quishing news, scam reports, and protection tips for Columbus residents (population 906,000)

-Columbus's large university population and growing tech scene make it increasingly attractive to QR code scammers targeting students and young professionals.
+Columbus's large university population, growing tech scene, and vibrant Short North arts district make it increasingly attractive to QR code scammers targeting students and young professionals.

 Below you'll find the latest news about QR code scams and quishing attacks affecting Columbus.
 Stay informed and scan any QR code with susQR before you click — it's free.